manzt/anywidget/docs/src/pages/en/bundling.md

 Our [Vite](https://vitejs.dev/) plugin offers a more fully featured development experience compared to **anywidget**'s builtin HMR, but at the cost of added project complexity and tooling.
-Vite is a good choice if you are want to use a front-end framework like Svelte or Vue or need more fine grain control over your bundling.
+Vite is a good choice if you want to use a front-end framework like Svelte or Vue or need more fine grain control over your bundling.